-I make a taco salad pasta dish I affectionately call Mexican Mess or Micro Taco.
+I make a taco salad pasta dish I affectionately call Mexican Mess or Micro Taco Salad.
 I have no idea where the recipe came from.

 The taco pasta is sort of like a Mexican-spiced Spaghetti with Meat Sauce … but once you add all the toppings, the similarity fades.